NVIDIA/warp/docs/modules/runtime.rst

 Volumes
 -------

+Sparse volumes are incredibly useful for representing grid data over large domains, such as signed distance fields (SDFs) for complex objects, or velocities for large-scale fluid flow.
 Warp supports reading sparse volumetric grids stored using the `NanoVDB <https://developer.nvidia.com/nanovdb>`_ standard.
 Users can access voxels directly, or use built-in closest point or trilinear interpolation to sample grid data from world or local-space.

 Below we give an example of creating a Volume object from an existing NanoVDB file::